 Thermal Aging – UV

 The UV thermal aging equipment allows simulating the solar ultraviolet for the shortwave region.
 It is widely used for testing in plastics and coatings.
-Thus, it is possible to observe effects such as loss of color or brightness, clouding, opacity, loss of adhesion and resistance, appearance of cracks, blisters, among others.
+Thus, it is possible to observe effects such as loss of color or brightness, opacity, loss of adhesion and resistance, cracks, among other failures.

 Thermal Aging – ARC Xenon

 Xenon chamber aging is performed by means of ultraviolet aging instruments equipped with a xenon arc lamp.
-This is the accelerated aging assay that best simulates natural aging because it simulates the full spectrum of sunlight, including UV, visible and infrared.
+This is the accelerated aging test that simulates natural aging with the full spectrum of sunlight, including UV, visible and infrared.

 Climate and aging tests can be carried out according to specific standards or according to the customer’s needs.

-These tests evaluate the loss of resistance of the materials in the face of weathering, that is, they simulate wear to reproduce the damage caused by sunlight, rain and dew, which would occur over months or years.
+These tests evaluate the weathering of the materials, simulating conditions to mimic the damage caused by sunlight, rain and dew, which would occur over months or years.

 - IEC 60068-2-14, Environmental testing – Part 2-14: Tests – Test N: Change of temperature

 - IEC 60079-0, Explosive atmospheres – Part 0: Equipment – General requirements